TurkuML/Interaction-Concordance-Index/README.md

 *TO DO: modify the code so that the default is that there are predictions only for one method given similarly to the labels.*

 ### Steps needed to test the method by the example
-- Run setup.py.
+- Run 'python setup.py build_ext --inplace'. *Tarkista että oli näin!*
-- Run example.py.
+- Run 'python example.py'.
 - Notice that the value of the IC-index is 0.5 in the given example.